Latino Mental Health

 - Information about other community resources for Spanish-speaking patients

-- The BIDMC Latino Mental Health Program sponsors the “Sobremesa” quarterly luncheons for Latino providers in the community.
+- The BIDMC Latino Mental Health Program sponsors the "Sobremesa" luncheons for Latino providers in the community.
 The goal of this program is to promote education, communication and networking among providers serving the Latino community in the greater Boston area.
-For further information, contact 617-667-4074.

-The Latino Mental Health Program is located in the Cognitive Neurology Unit, Kirstein 2nd Floor, Beth Israel Deaconess Medical Center, 330 Brookline Ave, Boston, MA.
+The Latino Mental Health Program is located in the Department of Psychiatry, Rabb 2nd Floor, Beth Israel Deaconess Medical Center, 330 Brookline Ave, Boston, MA.